-- 1. If you have an existing wpad.dat file, replace the wpad.dat file located in the Content Gateway config directory with your existing file. - 2.
-Log on to the Content Gateway manager and go to Configure > Content Routing > Browser Auto-Config > WPAD to display the wpad.dat file. - 3.
+1. If you have an existing wpad.dat file, replace the wpad.dat file located in the Content Gateway config directory with your existing file.

+- 2. Log on to the Content Gateway manager and go to Configure > Content Routing > Browser Auto-Config > WPAD to display the wpad.dat file. - 3.
 The WPAD Settings area displays the wpad.dat file: - If you copied an existing wpad.dat file into the Content Gateway config directory, the file contains your proxy configuration settings.
 Check the settings and make changes if necessary. - If you did not copy an existing wpad.dat file into the Content Gateway config directory (/opt/WCG/config), the WPAD Settings area is empty.
 Enter a script that will provide the proxy server configuration settings.
 A sample script is provided in Sample PAC file, page 41 (a wpad.dat file can contain the same script as a proxy.pac file). - 4.
 Click Apply. - 5.
-Navigate to Configure > Networking > ARM.

-- 6. In the Network Address Translation (NAT) section, click Edit File to add a special remap rule to the ipnat.conf file. - 7.
-Enter information in the fields provided, and then click Add: - In the Ethernet Interface field, enter the network interface that receives browser WPAD requests (for example hme0 or eth0). - From the Connection Type drop-down list, select tcp. - In the Destination IP field, enter the IP address of the Content Gateway server that will be resolved to the WPAD server name by the local name servers followed by /32; for example: 123.456.7.8/32. - In the Destination Port field, enter 80. - In the Redirected Destination IP field enter the same IP address you entered in the Destination IP field but omit /32. - In the Redirected Destination Port field, enter 8083. - 8.
+Navigate to Configure > Networking > ARM. - 6.
+In the Network Address Translation (NAT) section, click Edit File to add a special remap rule to the ipnat.conf file. - 7.
+Enter information in the fields provided, and then click Add: - In the Ethernet Interface field, enter the network interface that receives browser WPAD requests (for example hme0 or eth0). - From the Connection Type drop-down list, select tcp. - In the Destination IP field, enter the IP address of the Content Gateway server that will be resolved to the WPAD server name by the local name servers. - ■In the Destination CIDR field (optional), enter the CIDR mask value.
+If the Destination IP is in IPv4 format, enter 32.
+Enter 128 for an IPV6 Destination IP - In the Destination Port field, enter 80. - In the Redirected Destination IP field enter the same IP address you entered in the Destination IP field but omit /32. - In the Redirected Destination Port field, enter 8083. - In the User Protocol field (optional), select dns. - 8.
 Click Add. - 9.
 Use the arrow keys on the left side to move the new rule to the first line in the file. - 10.
 Click Apply, and then click Close. - 11.
 Click Restart on the Configure > My Proxy > Basic > General.